 Beautiful vase + blooms

 I keep reading that 50 blooms is a traditional 50th birthday gift, and I’m here for it.
 I love fresh flowers and think it’s a lovely gesture.
 But I think I can do you one better.
 Invest in a gorgeous and reusable vase (not just the generic glass of the flower shop) that she can proudly display and enjoy.
 Try a fun design or unique shape, or go with my personal favorite—The Amaranth vase which allows you to drain & refresh your water, as well as trim buds without the mess.
+If she's not a flower lover, try fake flowers, a plant, or go with edible arrangements.

 A traditional wedding gift for a bride is a high-end perfume.
 You often see it given at bridal showers or bachelorette parties.
 But none of us really know who we are yet when we’re that young and starting a new life.
 It’s one of the best parts of turning 50—the established sense of self.
 She’s a grown woman with a place in the world, and a mature, personalized scent is the perfect gift.
 Find out the perfume she currently uses and then ask a perfumier to recommend similar but upgraded scents.
 Or better yet—get her a gift card to a department store or perfumier so she can choose her own.